GlennWSo/resume/content/4fun/delamat.md

 duration = "ongoing"
 +++
 A sideproject where the plan is to make a website where users can share recipes and shopinglists.
-The main purpse of this sideproject is learning how to use htmx and axum in practice.
+The main purpose of this sideproject is learning how to use htmx and axum in practice.
 [Repo](https://github.com/GlennWSo/delamat).
 Webbsite: *Not yet deployed.*